ciaoidea/holographix/README.md

                                  output_path="track_rec.wav")
 ```

-When chunks are missing, all objects degrade slightly but remain coherent.
-The field behaves like a small concept cloud: losing fragments reduces detail across the whole cloud, not by randomly erasing one object while leaving another perfect.
+The resulting behaviour is “concept-cloud like”: losing fragments reduces detail across the whole pack, instead of randomly annihilating a single member.

 ---

-## Fields and healing
+## Fields and healing (local metabolism)

-A `Field` instance is the local "metabolism" around one holographic directory.
-It knows which chunks are present, can estimate coverage and can decode the best view it can produce from the current subset.
-This is the place where the "life" of the information actually plays out.
+A `Field` instance tracks which chunks are present for a given `content_id`, reports coverage, and can decode the best current percept at any time.

-Example usage:

 ```python
 from holo.field import Field